Stunable/stella_site/README.txt

 ## README.txt
 ## PROJECT_ROOT

-The project root, stella_project, contains those files that remain immutable while the site is running.
+The project root, stella_site, contains those files that remain immutable while the site is running.
 This includes code, static media, and config files.
 This directory IS checked into source control.
 Technically, it is a Django project directory.

-The diagram below describes the directory structure.
-The only difference currently is the lack of a settings directory, which will come into play later as the Django project begins to deploy.
-Right now it is an unnecessary complication.

 IMPORTANT: Always update the REQUIREMENTS.txt file with new PIP dependencies that you have added to your working branch.